R-M-Patel/PythonOER/README.md

   - From the NIH Pragmatic Trial Collaborative - RethinkingClinicalTrials

 ### Articles
+- How to Read Articles That Use Machine Learning Users’ Guides to the Medical Literature - [Link] (https://jamanetwork.com/journals/jama/fullarticle/2754798) -Helpful review of concepts related to machine learning in clinical contexts
 - A Machine Learning Approach for the Detection and Characterization of Illicit Drug Dealers on Instagram: Model Evaluation Study - [Link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6598421/)
   -Python for language analysis
 - A validation of machine learning-based risk scores in the prehospital setting - [Link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0226518)